grodansparadis/vscp-doc-vscpd/setting_up_the_system_on_unix.md

 ./configure CFLAGS="-DOPENSSL_API_1_1"
 ```

-to use openssl 1.1 instead of openssl 1.0
+to force use of openssl 1.1 instead of openssl 1.0

 You can find out which version of openssl you have installed with